 Robin McLean was a lawyer and then a potter in the woods of Alaska before receiving her MFA at UMass Amherst.
 Her first short story collection Reptile House won the 2013 BOA Editions Fiction Prize and was noted a best book of 2015 in Paris Review.
 McLean’s stories have appeared widely in such places as The Cincinnati Review, Carve, The Common, Copper Nickel, and many others.

 Her second story collection is forthcoming from And Other Stories too.

 A figure skater first—having learned to skate and walk at the same time—McLean believes that crashing on ice prepared her for writing fiction.
 Besides writing, her careers and interests have been diverse: pushcart hotdog sales, lawyer and mediator, potter and tile maker, political activist, union organizer, sculptor, haunted corn maze manager as well as zombie trainer.
-She currently teaches at Clark University and divides her time between Newfound Lake in Bristol, NH and western Massachusetts.

 P.O.
 Box 874

 Read INTERVIEWS with Robin.